ameli/special_functions/README.rst

     ...     d2k = cbesselk(nu, z, 2)    # 2nd derivative

 --------------------
-Use in a Python Code
+Using in Python Code
 --------------------

+The codes below should be used in a ``.py`` file and no compilation is required.
+The python's global lock interpreter, or ``gil``, cannot be released.

 ~~~~~~~~~~~~~
 Real Function
 ~~~~~~~~~~~~~

-This example uses ``besselk`` to compute the modified Bessel function of the second kind and its first and second derivatives for a complex argument.
-Note, this function uses the global lock interpreter (``gil``).
+The example below uses the function ``besselk`` with the real argument ``z`` to compute the modified Bessel function of the second kind and its first and second derivatives.

 .. code-block:: python